1. Is HVAC a good career?

-Schools offer a wide variety of options to suit your lifestyle and educational needs.
+Schools offer a wide variety of options to suit your lifestyle and educational needs, including online training.
 Depending on the type of HVAC program you choose, you will have multiple learning options available to you.

 HVAC careers can include, but are not limited to, technician, installer, dispatcher, fleet manager, project manager, sales, service manager, human resources, payroll and more.

 Plus, the manufacturing of heating, ventilation, and air conditioning products opens up a wide array of positions for a trained worker.
 From a job on the line to a position in the research and development lab, there are many aspects to developing, engineering, building, producing, packaging, marketing and selling HVAC products.

 8. Will I get hands-on experience in training?